Georgia HVAC license and insurance requirements

 5. Education: Submit proof of your education in the field, such as completion of a certificate program from a vocational/technical school and a copy of your EPA card showing Type II or higher certification.

-6. Personal history: Answer questions about previous licensing in other states (if applicable) and include a criminal background check.
+6. Personal history: Answer questions about previous licensings in other states (if applicable) and include a criminal background check.

 7. Applicant affidavit: Submit a copy of your driver’s license, passport, immigration papers or other related citizenship documents.

 In addition to the completed application, you’ll also need to submit a $30 non-refundable application fee.
-You must also pay a $5 processing fee to submit your application online or a $10 processing fee to submit your application by mail.
+You must also pay a $10 processing fee.

-If Georgia Construction Industry Licensing Board determines that you are eligible to take the HVAC contractor exam, you’ll receive instructions on what to do next, including:
+If the Georgia Construction Industry Licensing Board approves your application, you can take the HVAC contractor exam.
+You’ll receive instructions on what to do next, including:

 • How to register for the exam